-8.1 UK Corporate Governance Code
+8.1 Corporate Governance Code - for central Government departments

 For the NHS in Wales, governance is defined as "a system of accountability to citizens, service users, stakeholders and the wider community, within which healthcare organisations work, take decisions and lead their people to achieve their objectives".
 In simple terms this transposes to the way in which NHS bodies ensure that they are doing the right things, in the right way, for the right people, in a manner that upholds the values set for the Welsh public sector.

-An assessment of compliance with the Code of Corporate Governance is informed by:
+An assessment of compliance with the Corporate Governance Code is informed 28 by: